How to use ChatGPT for social media analytics across Instagram, TikTok, LinkedIn, and X. Export methods, analysis prompts, and what AI can't tell you.

 Do not treat the AI-generated calendar as final.
 It is a starting framework that saves 30 to 45 minutes of planning time.
 Your team still reviews it for brand voice, timeliness, and strategic alignment.

 These limitations are not edge cases.
-They come up in every social media analytics workflow.
+They come up in every social media analytics workflow, even with the MCP path available.

-Manual exports create data lag.
-Most platforms limit export date ranges.
-TikTok gives you 60 days.
+Manual exports still create data lag for TikTok, and for Free/Plus everywhere.
+TikTok gives you 60 days of export history.
 Instagram gives you 90.
-If you want year-over-year comparisons, you need to have been exporting and saving data consistently.
+If you want year-over-year comparisons on the export path, you need to have been saving data consistently.
 Most people have not.

 No audience overlap analysis.
 You cannot upload your Instagram and TikTok data and ask ChatGPT how much audience overlap you have.
 That data does not exist in the exports.
 Only dedicated tools with pixel-level or panel-based tracking can estimate cross-platform audience overlap.